Ivy-Apps/ivy-wallet/docs/guidelines/Error-Handling.md

 - Either is a [monad](https://en.wikipedia.org/wiki/Monad_(functional_programming)).
 - `Either<Throwable, T>` is equivalent to Kotlin's std `Result` type.
-- Many projects create a custom `Result<E, T>` while they can just use `Either` with all of its built-in features.
+- Many projects create a custom `Result<E, T>` while they can just use `Either` with all its built-in features.

-> In some rare cases it's okay to `throw` a runtime exception.
-Those are the cases in which you're okay and want the app to crash
+> In some rare cases, it's okay to `throw` a runtime exception.
+These are the cases in which you're okay and want the app to crash
-> (e.g. not enough disk space to write in Room DB / local storage).
+> (e.g., not enough disk space to write in Room DB / local storage).